 Why locating an enslaved ancestor is the start of an important journey and not the end of a genealogical investigation

-When I first began researching my family history back in 2011, I naively believed that once I had evidenced my ancestors to at least seven generations, which I knew would involve slavery, that this would be the end of my genealogical investigation.
+When I first began researching my family history back in 2011, I naively believed that once I had traced my ancestors to at least six generations (which I knew would involve slavery), this would be the end of my genealogical investigation.

 I had undertaken historical research in the past involving slavery and Jamaica for my first book: Layers of Blackness: Colourism in the African Diaspora, published in 2007.
 In this study, I examined the origins of colourism and its evolution across the African Diaspora.